gttrcr/me/oeis.md

 I am still working of the [broken](oeis_mds/broken_links.md) list because it is a slightly longer and more complicated process check every link, but the list is updated daily until all sequences have been checked by a software.
 All lists are updated every month.
 I cannot, for the moment, guarantee the precise day on which the update is carried out but certainly the time between one update and the next is less than 30 days.

+The code for this OEIS sanitization can be found [here](https://github.com/gttrcr/oeis_sanitization).

 ## Future works

 * improved broken link search algorithm (the algorithm will improve and the list will become more complete, now the search includes the sequences from 1 to 500)